Please provide your contact information below, and we will follow up shortly.

 If you register for a personal account on our support portal, we will store your name and email address on that portal and on other internal support systems so that we can provide support to you.

-We do this in order to be able to run the Semmle website, in order to contact you on a tailored basis to let you know about our products, and in order to provide support if you represent a customer.
-The lawful basis for doing so (in terms of the European GDPR) is Legitimate Interests.
-You do not need to explicitly give us consent to process this information; by providing your personal information on the Site (for example by filling in a contact form) you accept that we will store and process that data.
+We do this in order to be able to run the Sites, in order to contact you on a tailored basis to let you know about our products, and in order to provide support if you represent a customer.

 As part of carefully managed, selective business to business marketing and sales activities, we may collect your contact details from third party sources such as LinkedIn and use it to contact you on a tailored basis about services which we think might be of interest.